Saving Outlook Messages¶

 There are several ways to use MessageSave to save Outlook email messages as individual files outside of Outlook.
 You can run it manually, or you can configure MessageSave to save messages automatically, without requiring any action on your part.

-- To run MessageSave manually, you invoke it by clicking the Save Messages button on the Outlook toolbar, ribbon or right-click menu.
+- To save messages manually, invoke MessageSave by clicking the Save Messages button on the Outlook toolbar, ribbon or right-click menu.

-- To run MessageSave automatically, configure Mapped Folders and Scheduler on the AutoSave tab of the Advanced Options window.
+- To save messages automatically, configure Mapped Folders and Scheduler on the AutoSave tab of the Advanced Options window.

 Running MessageSave manually¶